 Zero Freitas Brazilian Music Collection

 Zero has been an active ARC patron since 2011 when we began working on Brazilian Music Week.
 His own archive in Sao Paulo is easily one of the largest in the world – millions of recordings from home and abroad.
 His gracious donations have made ARC the largest collection of Brazilian music outside of Brazil.
-Look for this collection to grow over the years and be fully catalogued by 2015.
-Other contributors include B. George, Beco Dranoff, Allan Bastos, David Byrne and all the great folks who participated in Brazilian Music Week.
+Look for this collection to grow over the years as donors including B. George, Beco Dranoff, Allan Bastos, David Byrne, Richard Zirinsky and all the great folks who participated in Brazilian Music Week add new materials.

 Jeep Holland Collection

-In 1986 it was the Jeep Holland collection of more than 100,000 classic rock and pop recordings that gave the ARC its bedrock collection.
-Jeep was a legendary Boston collector, who’s donation contains more than 300 signed albums (Rolling Stones, Jimi Hendrix, Sex pistols, etc), 800 picture discs and some master tapes for A-squared Records, one of the Midwest’s more important indies, home of the MC5.
+In 1986 it was the Jeep Holland Collection of more than 100,000 classic rock and pop recordings that gave the ARC its bedrock collection.
+Jeep was a legendary Boston collector, who’s donation contains more than 300 signed albums (Rolling Stones, Jimi Hendrix, Sex pistols, etc), 800 picture discs and all the releases and some master tapes from A-squared Records, one of the Midwest’s more important indies, home of the MC5.